-First Step to an Urban Forest Management Plan for the City of Los Angeles
+First Step to an Urban Forest Management Plan for Los Angeles

 “First Step: Developing an Urban Forest Management Plan for the City of Los Angeles” is a document that analyzed the City’s existing urban forest management practices, providing action items for improvement.
 Development of the plan was guided by in-depth engagement with City staff, elected officials, and community stakeholders.